anuyts/anuyts.github.io/reading.md

 ### General

 * The [nLab](https://ncatlab.org) is a kind of Wikipedia for type theory and category theory.
 The accessibility of its articles varies wildly, but in any case it's always a good place to start looking for literature pointers.
+* When you've found an interesting paper, its bibliography is a good place to look for related *older* papers.
+Using Google Scholar or the publisher's websites, you can also get a list of *newer* papers citing the current one, thus browsing the citation graph in reverse direction.

 ### Introduction to Category Theory